 At the Hole

-- Get a photo of yourself at the tee
+- Get a photo of yourself at the teeing ground

 - If you have a laser, use it to measure the distance from your tee